This version is compatible with:

 This module supports Puppet Enterprise and Puppet versions 3.8 or newer.
 For older versions of Puppet, use Puppet's built-in tagmail feature.

-On the Puppet master, include tagmail in the
+On the Puppet server, include tagmail in the

-If you use anti-spam controls such as grey-listing on your mail server, whitelist Puppet's sending email address to ensure your tagmail reports are not discarded as spam.
+If you use anti-spam controls such as grey-listing on your mail server, allowlist Puppet's sending email address to ensure your tagmail reports are not discarded as spam.
 This setting is controlled by the

-In the Puppet confdir on your master, create a
+In the Puppet confdir on your server, create a

 tagmail.conffile.
 This file will contain your email transport config options, as well as the tags themselves.